 If you’ve got a British passport, you should contact the British High Commission within Commonwealth countries, otherwise go to the British Embassy or local consulate office.

 These can be found within capital cities but in some countries, such as Spain, local consulate offices can be found across the country including Alicante, Gran Canaria and Malaga.

-"We’re not in a position to help people make travel or social arrangements, but help those facing real problems abroad," says Mark Simmonds, Minister for Consular Affairs.
+"We’re not in a position to help people make travel or social arrangements, but help those facing real problems abroad," says Mark Simmonds, former Minister for Consular Affairs.

 "These can include victims of crime, bereaved families who’ve lost a loved one abroad or Britons who’ve been arrested or detained."

 Sarah Wright from Newcastle sought help when her passport was stolen on holiday in Barcelona.

 "I reported it to the police who gave me the embassy details so I could get a replacement.

 "It was a little intimidating as there was full airport security there but staff were helpful and it was a fast service."

 To find your nearest source of support go to gov.uk/world/organisations but remember this is for emergency situations only.